-- 2.7.1 No gas cylinders or aerosols will be accepted for storage at the site, nor will there be any chemicals present on site. - 2.7.2 Oil and lubricants are stored on site for everyday maintenance of vehicles and plant.
-These are kept in a secure area. - 2.7.3 No fuel or oil will be stored on site, if fuel or oil were to be stored on site the following procedures would apply: - a) Tanks will be surrounded by a bund capable of containing a minimum of 110% of the volume of fuel stored in the tank. - b) All pipework and associated infrastructure will be enclosed within the bund. - c) A lock will be fitted to the tank valve to prevent unauthorised operation. - d) Any storage of oil will comply with the Control of Pollution (Oil Storage) (England) Regulations 2001 SI No.2954 or any subsequent legislation. - e) All valves and gauges on the tank will be constructed to prevent damage caused by frost. - f) The tanks will be clearly marked showing their capacity and product within.
+2.7.1 No gas cylinders or aerosols will be accepted for storage at the site, nor will there be any chemicals present on site.

+2.7.2 Oil and lubricants are stored on site for everyday maintenance of vehicles and plant.
+These are kept in the workshop on site.

+2.7.3 There is a 2,500-litre fuel tank on site, which is stored in accordance with the following procedures:

+- a) Tanks will be surrounded by a bund capable of containing a minimum of 110% of the volume of fuel stored in the tank. - b) All pipework and associated infrastructure will be enclosed within the bund. - c) A lock will be fitted to the tank valve to prevent unauthorised operation. - d) Any storage of oil will comply with the Control of Pollution (Oil Storage) (England) Regulations 2001 SI No.2954 or any subsequent legislation. - e) All valves and gauges on the tank will be constructed to prevent damage caused by frost. - f) The tanks will be clearly marked showing their capacity and product within.